Kotlin/KEEP/proposals/bound-callable-references.md

 > ```
 > If we do the substitution as proposed above, the type of `kClass` is `KClass<List<*>>` and you must perform a cast to make the code compile.

+TODO: in JS, there seems to be no way to determine type arguments of arrays at runtime

 It is an error if the LHS of a bound class literal has nullable type:
 ```
 fun test(s: String?) {